The future for transport according to the International Transport Forum

 The results of regulation

-Alternative methods of transport
+Alternative methods of transportation

-The past couple of years have also seen far more people switching to innovative modes of transport, with electric power proving a particularly big draw.
+The past couple of years have also seen far more people switching to innovative modes of transportation, with electric power proving a particularly big draw.
 More than 1.3 million electric cars hit the road in 2015, and the ITF points out that autonomous vehicles are no longer destined to remain in the distant future.

 The ITF report isn't just about what's happening in the world currently, however, and it also looks at future possibilities.
-It notes that by 2050, there will be 2.4 billion additional urban dwellers (compared to 2015), and that the rapid urbanisation process will create a substantial new demand for mobility in cities.
+It notes that by 2050, there will be 2.4 billion additional urban dwellers (compared to 2015), and that the rapid urbanization process will create a substantial new demand for mobility in cities.
 It's a challenge that will see a surge in emissions, congestion and public health issues, and the ITF has looked at scenarios that describe three different pathways for urban mobility.

 It's not all bad news though, and the ITF also points out opportunities that can help to drastically cut emissions, not least through policy that embraces and responds to innovation in transport.